swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 print(someValue)     // prints "Hello"
 someValue = "World"  // update the value in storage to "World"

-// $someValue accesses the storageValue property of the delegate instance, which
+// $someValue accesses the delegateValue property of the delegate instance, which
 // is an UnsafeMutablePointer<String>
 let world = $someValue.move()   // take value directly from the storage
 $someValue.initialize(to: "New value")